Why should I use git with GPG?

 where key-name

-Here is my GPG key to contact me securelly ;)
+Here is my GPG key for secure communication with me ;)

 “I hope you enjoyed this article.
 Please have a good day!!” ©